 Maintenance support is also available towards your living costs

 £1,000 maintenance grant available to all eligible students

 Additional means-tested grant for households incomes below £59,200

-Maintenance loan available to top up the level of grant support to NLW equivalent
+Maintenance loan available to top up the level of grant support to the total support.

 *You might be able to get extra amount of Maintenance Loan to help towards your living costs if any of the following apply while you’re on your course:

 • you’re a single parent or single foster parent of a child or young person under 20 who is in full-time education below higher-education level or on an approved training course;

 • you have a partner who is also a full-time student and one or both of you is responsible for a child or young person under 20 who is in full-time education below higher-education level or on an approved training course;

 • you have a disability and qualify for the Disability Living Allowance, Disability Premium or Severe Disability Premium;